 In 2013, the RMESTC acquired multiple emergency simulation devices that further the scope of training received.
 Added equipment includes four mobile Fire Training Simulators.
 A Blackhawk Helicopter, Structural Fire Simulator, Car Trainer, as well as a HazMat trainer.

-Just this year, at the start of 2017, the RMESTC acquired all new SCBA’s as well as turn-out gear for all RMESTC students.
+Just last year, at the start of 2017, the RMESTC acquired all new SCBA’s as well as turn-out gear for all RMESTC students.
 The SCBA’s come equipped with high capacity 4500 psi bottles and full communication capability.
 The communications within the SCBA’s allow seamless instruction and communication with our RMESTC instructors.
 A new cascade bottle filling station was also installed to keep up with the demand of higher capacity bottles.

 Another great upgrade is also on the horizon – coming up in 2019 we are planning a complete rehabilitation of the aircraft rescue fire training systems.
 The full scope of the 2019 project has yet to be finalized, but we expect it to include the fire trainers, both SAFT and Spill, along with their respective propane distribution systems, and computer controls.
 We may convert the spill pit from a rock base to a water base design.